 Montavilla News is a hyperlocal news site providing mostly positive observations on the changing landscape of the Montavilla neighborhood.
 Articles report on new or repurposed spaces and how that shapes the area.

 We adhere to journalistic standards and do not receive compensation for any content presented here.
 Primary sources used in creating articles include verified eyewitness reports, government documents, and firsthand interviews with the subjects.
-Articles are writing with links back to source material when available and have photographic support in most cases.
+Articles are written with links back to source material when available and have photographic support in most cases.
 The use of secondhand information requires two sources and is discouraged unless necessary.
 Corrections made to factual elements of the story will be noted at the end of each article.
 A strict disclosure policy is in effect for any potential conflict in objectivity an author may possess.

 Montavilla News is a non-commercial project.
 If anyone finds something published objectionable or inaccurate, don’t hesitate to get in touch with us at firstname.lastname@example.org first before seeking any other resolutions.